pfraces-graveyard/drafts/README.md

 ## Helmet

-Browser platform game with Thor's son as main character and a magic helmet as main (maybe unique) weapon
+Browser game with Thor's son as main character and a magic helmet as main (maybe unique) weapon

 [1]: https://github.com/dominictarr/JSONStream